Monte Melkonian

-Melkonian left the United States and arrived in Iran in 1978 during the beginning of the 1979 Revolution, taking part in demonstrations against the Shah.
-Following the collapse of the Shah's monarchy, he traveled to Lebanon during the height of the civil war and served in an Armenian militia group in the Beirut suburb of Bourj Hammoud.
-He was one of the planners of the 1981 Turkish consulate attack in Paris.
-He was later arrested and sent to prison in France.
-In 1989, he was released and in the following year, acquired a visa to travel to Armenia.
+Born in California, Melkonian left the United States and arrived in Iran as a teacher in 1978, amidst the Iranian Revolution.
+He took part in demonstrations against Mohammed Reza Pahlavi, and subsequently travelled to Lebanon to serve with a Beirut-based Armenian militia fighting in the Lebanese Civil War.
+Melkonian was active in Bourj Hammoud, and was one of the planners of the Turkish consulate attack in Paris in 1981.
+He was later arrested and imprisoned in France.
+He was released in 1989 and acquired a visa to travel to Armenia in 1990.